diyessi/explications/content/articles/piercetape.md

 The `tar` file is a remnant of the days when tape was used for transferring files. `tar` stands for *tape archive* and creates a file containing the names and contents of many files into a single file that can be put on tape, or creates the files with the names and contents in such a file.

-## Whirlind

-Whirlwind adapted a specially designed Raytheon 6 track half inch magnetic tape drive.
-While others found ways to make vacuum tubes last longer when used in a computer, the Whirlwind group determined what was causing the vacuum tubes to fail and found ways to make better vacuum tubes.
-Likewise, the group analyzed what caused data loss on tape and determined dust and uneven coatings of magnetic material on the tape were the problem.
-Both caused small regions of the tape to not be magnetized.
-The regions were smaller than the size of two adjacent tracks, so tracks were paired such that every pair had two other tracks between the pair, i.e. 0-3, 1-4 and 2-5.
-Tape drop-outs were rare and two drop-outs in the same line were extremely rare, so if either head in the pair detected a change in the magnetic field it was assumed to be real.
-For this to work, there needed to be no magnetic field between lines, since, otherwise, a drop-out would be seen as a change in the field from some value to 0.
-Lines were marked using the pair 0-3, which was written for every line.
-Two bits of data were stored using the pairs 1-3 and 2-5.
-A frame was 8 lines, or 16 bits, the word size.
-Records had one frame.
-Unlike may later tape formats, records not at the end of the tape file could be modified in place.[^WhirlwindTape1951]

-Block mark is first line of a block, recorded automatically.
-6.3.1 1000' x .5" 100 lines/inch
-6.3.1.2 6 digit binary character code recorded serially, 4 lines.
-First line is just index mark.
-4 index pulses (0 for rest?) stops printing.

-The 0-3 pair was used as a timing marker and the other two pairs were used for data.
-Each three bit write was called a line.
-The density for lines was about 100 lines per inch, which is about 25 bytes/inch.
-Tape traveled at 30 inches per second, giving a transfer rate of 750B/s.
-Tape could be read/written in either direction but needed to be read in the same direction it was written.
-There are 12 msec of blank tape at the start of a record, followed by a block marker and then a sequence of 16 bit words.
-Words in a block could be read or written individually or as a block transfer, but the reads or writes needed to be able to keep up with the speed of the tape[^WhirlwindTrainingMaterial].

-## UNIVAC UNISERVO

-A UNISERVO tape had 7 tracks, 6 for data and one for odd parity.
-Data was stored as a sequence of 60 word records, where each word was 72 bits.
-The UNIVAC I supported up to 9 UNISERVO tape drives and had a 60 word buffer for use with tape.[^UNIVACUniservo]
-Tape instructions were:
-- Read the next block on a tape into the buffer.
-The tape is positioned at the end of the block.
-- Read the previous block on a tape into the buffer.
-The tape is positioned at the beginning of the block.
-- Transfer the entire tape buffer to a block of memory and optionally start a forward or backward read.
-There is an alignment requirement for the starting memory address.
-- Fill the entire tape buffer from a block of memory.
-- Write the buffer as the next block on a tape, making any data that followed the initial tape position inaccessible.
-- Write the buffer at low density as the next block on a tape.
-Low density was used with off-line tape equipment.
-- Rewind the tape, optionally unmounting the tape.
-If unmounted, the tape cannot be accessed without physically remounting it.[^UNIVACFactronic] [^UNIVACIBasicProgramming] [^UNIVACIIBasicProgramming]

-## Univac

-In 1951 UNIVAC introduced the first commercial tape system, UNISERVO.
-The metal tape was 1200 feet by a half inch on an 8" reel that together weighed about 25 pounds.
-A tape could hold about 1.5MB, which is about 16 bytes per inch.
-The transfer rate was about 9.6KB/s.
-Today, one 4"x4"x.85" LTO 9 cartridge costs about $140, holds 18TB on a 3400 foot half inch tape, which averages about 440MB/inch.
-Data is transferred at 400MB/s.

-Tape was introduced as an input/output medium with throughput closer to the speeds of the computers at the time than equipment based on punched cards and paper tape.
-Cards could be transferred to tape off-line and tapes could be printed off-line while the computer was kept busy with other tasks.
-Tape was also used to transfer data between sites, and, once standardized, between different types of computers.
-For many years, tape also served as a cheaper extension to the limited expensive memory found on a computer.
-In the first several decades of computing, knowing how to use tape was a necessary part of programming.
-In media, computers were depicted with flashing lights, punched cards, printers and spinning tapes.
-Today tape is mainly used for backing up and archiving data and most current programmers have never even seen tape, let alone know how it was used.

-Although tape is no longer used in most programs, it still influences programming.
-Files are stored on random access devices but are treated as though they are a linear sequence of bytes.
-When random access devices such as drums and disks were first introduced, they did not have file systems.
-Programs accessed fixed-size blocks of data by its physical location on the disk or drum and performant programs took advantage of the geometry to minimize latency.
-Tape had files.
-It was only later that file systems were added so disks and drums could conveniently cache frequently used tape files.
-Originally operating systems supported a variety of file types.
-In Multics, a file was used by mapping its contents to memory.
-It was UNIX that treated everything as linear sequences of bytes, just like tape.

 ## IBM